EasyCorp/EasyAdminBundle/Resources/doc/tutorials/wysiwyg-editor.md

 --------------------------------

 EasyAdmin tweaks some CKEditor settings to improve the user experience.
-In case you need further customization, use the `type_options` setting of the property:
+In case you need further customization, you have two options:

+1) Define the editor options in the `type_options` setting of the property:

 ```yaml
 easy_admin: